kameshsampath/snow-utils/README.md

 # → myproject-data
 ```

+---

-## Environment Variables
+## Environment Variables Reference

-All variables can be set in a `.env` file or exported in your shell.
+All variables can be set in `.env` or exported in your shell.

 ### Snowflake Connection